BobStein/qiki-python/README.md

 We need better machines
 and better machine teachers.
-But before we start those negotiations we need a richer collection of opinions out in the open.
+But before we start those negotiations we need a rich collection of opinions out in the open.
 Let's get started.

-((smooth transition
-to technical stuff))
+((some kind of smooth transition to some technical stuff goes here))

 ## word